ADD CONDITION

 What should I do if my cough persists?

-Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache, as these could be signs of a serious condition.
+Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.

-Are there any warnings associated with sore throat?
+Are there any warnings associated with sore throat when using this product?

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-What should I do if my sore throat or mouth symptoms do not improve?
+What should I do if I have a sore throat that does not improve?

 How should I store Winco Menthol Cough Drops?